 - 12-ounce can or bottle of regular beer

 - One shot (1.5 ounces) of spirits (whiskey, vodka, tequila, gin, rum, etc.)

-There is no evidence that any particular alcoholic beverage gives more health benefits.
-That is, beer, wine, and spirits are equally helpful.
+There is no evidence that any form of alcohol gives more health benefits.
+So beer, wine, and spirits are equally helpful.